Mike Solovyanov / MT

 Anna, a secretary at the Gimeney marriage agency in Moscow, says that while wealth never hurts, the Russian girls on her books are not interested in money or appearances but simply in finding a well-educated, kind man with a good job.
 Most also hope to move to the United States, she says.

 All the same, money can be an issue, as Greg, a 42-year-old from Vancouver, found out.

-Greg went on a romance tour to Kiev, where he met a girl he describes as "kind of young."
+Greg went on a Dating tour to Kiev, where he met a girl he describes as "kind of young."
 Upon his return to Canada, Greg sent the girl money, which he admits was a mistake.
 "She wasted it and kept wanting more and more," he says.
 "In Kiev, the women are poorer and more desperate, and I am now more suspicious of women who come from these poverty-stricken areas."

 Greg is coming to Moscow this week to take a girl he met on a tour organized by A Foreign Affair to Italy for a week.
 He says she is independent and earns her own money and so believes that when she makes a decision about marriage it will be for love.

 While money is seen as an attractive feature in the men, looks are all-important for the women.
 Kuliyeva, for example, describes herself, her sister and best friend as "very beautiful."